ReleaseNotesHub/Azure-Devops-Extension/README.md

   - Build: Build for Release.
   - Revision: Revision for Release.
   - Semantic Label: Sematic pre-release Label.
+  - Ignore if Release exists: If release already exists then ignore pull request.
   - Create Release if not found: Create Release with version if not found.
     - Release Name: Release name to use when creating a new release.
     - Release Description: Release description to use when creating a new release.